 - Being an overnight volunteer, who spends the night from 9:00 p.m. to 7:00 a.m. to supplement the ServiceNet staff member and set out breakfast.
 A small private room is reserved for the overnight volunteer to sleep in.

-- Helping with one or more of the monthly shelter cleaning sessions.
+- Helping with one or more of occasional shelter cleaning sessions.

 - Helping transport laundry to and from the Hampshire County Correctional facility; twice weekly they wash and fold our laundry for free.